MichaelRabinovich/Scalable-Locally-Injective-Mappings/README.md

 # Scalable-Locally-Injective-Mappings
 This supplemental archive contains both source code and binaries for the implementation used in the paper “Scalable Locally Injective Mappings" by: Michael Rabinovich, Dr. Roi Poranne, Dr. Daniele Panozzo and Prof.Dr.
-Olga Sorkine.
+Olga Sorkine-Hornung.
 It currently only supports mesh parametrization minimizing the Symmetric Dirichlet isometric energy.

 The content is as follows